 . . . and Keyboards

 Many English speakers do not realise that the alphabet they use required some changes to the old Latin alphabet.
-For instance Latin did not possess the two sounds represented by ‘th‘ in modern English words – yes, two sounds.
-The one in ‘thought’ and the one in ‘though’.
-So neither sound has a single letter for itself.
+For instance Latin did not possess the two sounds represented by ‘th‘ in modern English words.
+Yes, two sounds – the sound in ‘thought’ and the sound in ‘though’ though speakers are often not aware of the difference.
+Neither sound had a letter in Latin as they did not occur in that language.
 English makes do with the same combination of letters for both!
-Some languages use ‘th‘ for one and ‘dh‘ for the second.
+Some languages use ‘th‘ for one and ‘dh‘ for the second, but of course the two pairs of letters do not really produce either sound.

 Zamenhof wanted a fully phonetic alphabet, one with a single letter for each sound, an aim upheld in many modern languages.
 As a keen user of the typewriter he was aware he also needed an easy solution for standard machines.
 He chose to use ‘h’ to represent the ‘hat’, placing it after the letter, e.g. ch, gh, hh, etc. This was widely accepted but has a few problems.
 Besides looking strange and adding heaviness to typed text compared to one hand written or one executed with a specially designed keyboard, the use of ‘h’ could occasionally cause confusion or amusement, e.g. chashundo, senchava.
 Of course a hyphen would suffice, so chas-hundo, senc-hava.
 A more serious problem is that the h-method upsets the alphabetic order of roots in a dictionary, e.g. fresha precedes fresko, instead of the correct order fresko, freŝa